-- > dependence: to satisfy the craving for nicotine - habit: feeling like smoking while doing things or taking a break, such as after a meal or watching TV - emotions: feeling stressed, upset, angry, frustrated, bored or happy - > pleasure: to enjoy something even more or to reward yourself - > social pressure: feeling part of the crowd, bonding with other people who smoke.
+- > dependence: to relieve the craving for nicotine - habit: feeling like smoking while doing things or taking a break, such as after a meal or watching TV - > emotions: feeling stressed, upset, angry, frustrated, bored or happy - > pleasure: to enjoy something even more or to reward yourself - > social pressure: feeling part of the crowd, bonding with other people who smoke.

 These often trigger cravings to smoke.
 They may be quite strong bonds.
-Knowing your triggers can help you work out ways to manage them.
+Knowing your triggers can help you work out how to respond to them.